sv-user Nov. 20, 2025

 Why the hassle to become root, to manage services that are not run as root?

-Hint: I recommend to use doas(1) (opendoas) with user services.
+Hint: You may consider using doas(1) (opendoas) with user services.
 Examples:

 # /etc/doas.conf